 0308.6-01 Introduction

 The security cornerstone of the Reactor Oversight Process (ROP) was originally called the “physical protection” cornerstone and was developed in the same manner as the other ROP cornerstones.
 The security cornerstone is intended to meet the same guiding principles and program objectives as the rest of the ROP.
-Those principles and objectives are described in Inspection Manual Chapter (IMC) 0305 and IMC 0308 and the source documents listed in Section 7.
+Those principles and objectives are described in Inspection Manual Chapter (IMC) 0305, “Operating Reactor Assessment Program,” and IMC 0308, “Reactor Oversight Process Basis Document,” and the source documents listed in Section 7.

 0308.6-02 cornerstone structure and OBJECTIVE

+The safeguards strategic performance area description contained in IMC 0308 provides the background and objective of the security cornerstone.

 Key Attributes and Critical Elements